 - Focusing beyond care of the individual patient to address systems of care

-We can no longer accept that the curriculum being offered today for medical professionals is enough for us to attain our goal of ZERO preventable deaths by 2020.
-We can no longer hope for ZERO we must plan for ZERO.
+We can no longer accept that the curriculum being offered today for medical professionals is enough for us to attain our goal of ZERO preventable deaths.
+We can no longer hope for ZERO, we must plan for ZERO.
 The only way we can achieve our goal is to address these problems head-on and offer actionable solutions.

 If you would like to join the Workgroup, please follow the button in the sidebar on the right of this page.